-Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; single parent) or delegation of leave to person other than the mother b.
-Paternity leave (private sector) (Inactividad Compensada por Paternidad) (responsibility of the Instituto de Seguridad Social)
+Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; single parent) or delegation of leave to person other than the mother

 In the case of premature births with less than 32 weeks of gestation and requiring hospitalisation, both parents (biological or adoptive) will be entitled to leave for the duration of such hospitalisation, up to a maximum of 60 days.
 Upon the termination of this period, Maternity or Paternity leave begins.